A new approach to color-coherent parton evolution: Implementation details

 where

 The particles included in the momentum $\tilde{K}$ are subjected to a Lorentz transformation, which accounts for the decay of the new recoil momentum, $K$, in a different frame.
-If the recoil momentum is given by a single, light-like vector, no such transformation is necessary.
+As in the case of final-state evolution, this can be achieved by applying the Lorentz transformation in Eq.~\eqref{eq:lt_ff}.
+If the recoil momentum is given by a single, light-like vector, no transformation is needed.